ChalmersGU-data-structure-courses/dsabook/src/markdown/11-hash-tables/01-hash-table-overview.md

 - *Returning a constant*, for example always returning 0: this is a valid hash function!
   But it has very poor *distribution* -- all objects will be stored in the same array cell -- so it will make our hash table completely useless.
-  It will behave similar to a stupid linked list, an search through all objects every time we want to do something.
+  It will behave similar to a linked list, and search through all objects every time we want to do something.

 So, how does a good hash function look like?
 One basic requirement is that it should depend on *every little part* of the object.